Pkg of 100

 Large star and combination breaks present a number of challenges, but with a little extra time and care you can show a dramatic cosmetic improvement upon completion.

 Cracks may extend beyond the edges of a standard curing tab.
 A fact that is often overlooked and that may cause a repair to fail.
 The problem is that even if the cracks are properly filled, they will not be properly cured if not completely covered before curing.

 Obviously, the solution is simple.
-Use multiple curing tabs, or strips of curing film to make sure every crack is completely covered.
-Run a little thin resin along the surface of filled cracks to help curing tabs stick and properly seal the surface of the crack.
-One drop every couple of inches is plenty if properly spread with an eye dropper or syringe.
+Use multiple curing tabs or strips of curing film to make sure every crack is completely covered.
+Run a little thin resin along the surface of filled cracks to help the curing tabs stick and properly seal the surface of the crack.
+One drop every couple of inches is plenty if properly spread with an eyedropper or syringe.

 The surface resin may cure in seconds, but it is important to cure for a full 5 minutes to ensure that the resin is cured all the way through.
-Remember, most windshield are made from a glass that blocks a percentage of the UV rays used to cure the resin.
+Remember, most windshields are made from glass that blocks a percentage of the UV rays used to cure the resin.
 Reducing cure time may cause repair failure.